DistrictDataLabs/yellowbrick-datasets/README.md

 1. Standard: A single data table containing both features and targets.
 2. Corpus: A text corpus for natural language processing.

 Both kinds of datasets have their own specific package structures as defined in the following sections.
+Note that the `ybdata validate` command can be used to check if a dataset is ready to be uploaded.

 ### Standard Datasets